Joey Meneses Player Props: Nationals vs. Mets

 - The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 13th in the league.

-- The Mets' 4.38 team ERA ranks 18th among all MLB pitching staffs.
+- The Mets have the 18th-ranked team ERA across all MLB pitching staffs (4.34).

-- The righty's most recent time out was on Saturday against the Boston Red Sox, when he tossed 3 1/3 innings, surrendering two earned runs while allowing three hits.
+- In his most recent outing on Saturday against the Boston Red Sox, the righty went six innings, giving up five earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.